Dia-git/Brainstation-DA/README.md

 <img width="672" height="148" alt="Tableau - Avg Sleep Duration by Occup   Activity" src="https://github.com/user-attachments/assets/82174e7a-5a31-448e-b762-cb579ec2a235" />

-- These Tableau visualizations clearly show that average Sleep time is impacted by the occupation of the individuals in our data set with people working in sales and scientists sleeping the least amount of time.
-At other end of the spectrum engineers have a good night of sleep on average.
+- These Tableau visualizations clearly show that average Sleep time is impacted by the occupation of the individuals in our dataset with people working in sales and scientists sleeping the least amount of time.
+At the other end of the spectrum, engineers have a good night's sleep on average.

 - The second bar plot shows that there is also a positive correlation between physical activity level and sleep duration, with nurses, not surprisingly being the most active.
-Engineers however seem to be an exception to the trend a bit as their physical activity is not the highest, despite sleeping the longest time.
+Engineers however seem to be an exception to the trend a bit as, despite sleeping the longest on average, their physical activity levels are not the highest.

 ---

 ## Results
-The analysis insights are summarized are follows:
+The analysis insights are summarized are as follows:

 Key Findings
 1. Gender and Age Distribution